French the Kid: Early life

 After passing his exams, he moved back to England with his father.

 Career

 Beginning in 2018, French the Kid released freestyles through Instagram.
 He released his debut single, "Bella Latina", in 2019; the song switches between English and French.

 In 2020, he released "Broken Lives & Stolen Peds", also appearing on the Mad About Bars and Daily Duppy freestyle series, with the latter having 17 million views as of April 2022.
 He would also collaborate with Kenny Allstar on "Coco".

 In 2021, French the Kid released "Essex Boys" with Slimz and a remix of "Playing Games" with Jaykae.
 Later in the year, he released "Can't Feel My Face" and "Thrill", which peaked at number 98 and 90 on the UK Singles Chart, respectively.

 In 2022, he released "Remedy", which peaked at number 81.
 In April, he released his debut mixtape, Never Been Ordinary.
-Featuring on the album of Jul named coeur blanc on the track premier league.
+He also collaborated with Clean Bandit on a single titled “Sad Girls” in September 2022.

+In 2023, he released "Single Player", the lead single from his second mixtape, No Signal.